-On-campus dining services, with our partner Parkhurst Dining, are available at three (3) locations:
+On-campus dining services, with our partner Parkhurst Dining, are available a variety of locations.
+Faculty and staff can purchase Flex Dollars to use at any dining location.

 - Berg Bistro 1850 is located in University Commons, offers indoor and outdoor seating, and serves a wide selection of sandwiches, salads, smoothies, and beverages.
 Beer and wine is also available for legal-age patrons.
 Hours and offerings vary by semester. - Hoernemann Refectory is an indoor dining hall style facility.
 Offerings include a buffet style salad and pizza bar, wide variety of comfort foods, desserts and beverages.
 Everything is prepared fresh daily.
-Hours are set for breakfast, lunch and dinner and may vary by semester. - Rock Creek Express is located in the lower level of Campus Center during Spring and Fall Semester while classes are in session.
+Hours are set for breakfast, lunch and dinner and may vary by semester.
+A Clean Plate station offers menu items that are gluten-free and exclude seven of the "big eight" food allergens. - Rock Creek Express is located in the lower level of Campus Center during Spring and Fall Semester while classes are in session.
 Rock Creek Express offers a soup and sandwich combo each weekday over the lunch hours.
 It also houses a small convenience store.